hfarazul/RAG-System-for-Legal-Contract-Analysis/README.md

 ### 2. Retrieval Limitations
 - **No Hybrid Search**: Pure semantic search may miss exact terms like "72 hours" or "99.5%".
 BM25 + semantic would improve precision.
-- **No Reranking**: Results ordered by cosine similarity only.
-Cohere reranker could improve relevance.

 ### 3. Agent Limitations
 - **No Confidence Scores**: Agent doesn't indicate certainty level of answers.